fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	<summary>Creation of Hawwah (Eve)</summary>
 Adam’s spouse, although commonly referred to as Eve or Hawa, is not mentioned by name in the Quran despite being referred to in many places.
 The details regarding how Eve was created is not mentioned in the Quran.
 However, it is made evident that Eve was created from Adam.

-“O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women….”
-[4:1]
+	"O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women…."
+Quran [4:1]

 The hadith or traditions of Prophet Muhammad (pbuh) further reveal that Eve was created from Adam’s rib which was taken while he was asleep.
 The narrations that describe this story of the rib is often used to emphasize being gentle and kind to women.